 Attention All Sunfish Sailors and Families…

-Our next REUNION will be held in Mobile, AL in June 2025.
+Our next REUNION will be held in Mobile, AL on June 4-8, 2025.
 We'll let you know all of the details as soon as we can.

 Each of the previous gatherings have been a memorable experience.
 Not only is it exciting when you run into shipmates from your time on the boat, but also great to meet Sunfish sailors from different eras and hear their 'stories'.
 Please pass the word to former crew with whom you have contact and encourage them to attend.